hqrshguptq/hqrshguptq/README.md

 I'm a software developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.

 - 💜  loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift.
 - 🧠  learning iOS App-Dev and Dapp Dev
 - 👯  looking to collaborate to Open Source Organisations.
 - 😄  pronouns: he/him.
 - ⚡   fun fact: I can solve a Rubik's Cube under a minute.
-- 🦕  quote: Cross all the Software-Dev Hurdles like the DINO above and brighten your SCORE.
+- 🦕  quote: Cross all the Software-Dev Hurdles like the DINO above and brighten your SCORE :D

 🏡 [website][website] **|**
 📺 [youtube][youtube] **|**